glowysourworm/rogue-dot-net/Rogue.NET.Core/Processing/README.txt

 	Event - An Event Aggregator issuance that is bubbled up FROM the Backend, Frontend, Dialog, or View components

+	Service - A data service for the backend

 Game Router: This is the primary component to route in-game user commands and to store / manage state
 			 that is intermediate to the various components that issue / process these commands.